MemVerge/mvai-public/README.md

 Once Ansible installation is complete, `deepops/config/inventory` must be configured by the system admin.
 This file defines which hosts will be used for Kubernetes installation.

-Within, there are four relevant groups:
+Within, there are four relevant host groups:

 - **`[all]`**
   A list of the hosts that will participate in the Kubernetes cluster.